 Should you use a landing page builder or website builder?

 Landing page builders are a great tool if you really just want to build a single-page marketing site with a clear CTA.
 But if you know you'll soon want to expand it to a full website, or even an online store, then you're better off building your own site—even if it is just a single-page one to start.
 Other than Carrd, landing page creators can also come with quite steep monthly fees, so if you aren't using the marketing features, a full website might even be cheaper.

 There are lots of great website building options, from the more DIY-focused, like a self-hosted WordPress install, to quick and easy-to-use template-based options that have a lot in common with the landing page builders we've just looked at, like Wix, Squarespace, and Shopify.

 This article was originally published in April 2018 by Matthew Guay.
-The most recent review of apps was done in September 2021, and the article has since been updated for clarity.
+The most recent update was in August 2023.